Sharanya-Vemula/DevelopingAndroidApps/README.md

 ✅ Effective Navigation App

 🚀 How to Run the Projects
-Clone this repository.
+1.Clone this repository.

-Open any module or project folder in Android Studio.
+2.Open any module or project folder in Android Studio.

-Sync Gradle and let dependencies install.
+3.Sync Gradle and let dependencies install.

-Build and run on emulator or physical device.
+4.Build and run on emulator or physical device.